 You can easily stop receiving emails through your account portal.
-Click the burgundy-coloured profile icon in the bottom right corner of our site.
+Sign in to your account and then visit your account settings.

-Under the section “Email newsletter,” uncheck the option.
+Under the “Emails” section, manage your preferences to turn off receiving newsletters.
 (The circle should be to the left and greyed out).

 How do I switch my account to a new email address?

 You can easily change your email address through your account portal.
-Click the burgundy-coloured profile icon in the bottom right corner of our site.
+Sign in to your account and then visit your account settings.

 At the top of the portal, you will see an option to “Edit” your name and email address.

 I have a new credit card, how do I change my payment information?

 Credit card expired?
 No problem.
 You can update or change your payment information by clicking this link or visiting the account portal.